zvukoper/Arma3_AAR/README.md

 ### Known bugs fixing:

-* :ballot_box_with_check: AAR not starting due to old Arma2 scripting.
 * :ballot_box_with_check: Software works only with 32-bit Arma3
 * :warning: Some errors in scripts prevent playback